Ibrahim-Hegazi/AI_Assistant_Usage_in_Student_Life_Full_On_Prem_ETL_Pipeline/README.md

 #### Q1: Session Length Optimization
 > *"What is the optimal session length (SessionLengthMin) that maximizes satisfaction rating (SatisfactionRating) for students of different levels (StudentLevel), to identify the ideal session duration for each student segment?"*

-#### Q2: Task Type & AI Effectiveness
-> *"How does the effectiveness of AI_AssistanceLevel vary across different TaskTypes (6 categories) in predicting FinalOutcome, to prioritize AI feature development for the most impactful task types?"*

-#### Q3: Subject Difficulty & Performance
-> *"Which Disciplines (7 categories) show the strongest relationship between TotalPrompts and FinalOutcome, to identify subjects where students need the most support and where prompt-based learning is most effective?"*

-#### Q4: Prompt Usage & Outcomes
-> *"What is the relationship between TotalPrompts and FinalOutcome, controlling for AI_AssistanceLevel, to identify the optimal number of prompts that maximizes completion rates without causing cognitive overload?"*

-#### Q5: Time-Based Performance Patterns
-> *"How does student performance (FinalOutcome) and engagement (SessionLengthMin, TotalPrompts) vary by day of week and month (SessionDate), to identify optimal timing for interventions and resource allocation?"*

-#### Q6: AI Assistance & Satisfaction Drivers
-> *"What is the combined effect of AI_AssistanceLevel, SessionLengthMin, and TotalPrompts on SatisfactionRating, and which of these factors has the strongest influence, to prioritize improvements for maximum satisfaction impact and to create a student risk score for early intervention?"*

 ---